 Fashion evolves time and time again, and since it’s a form of art, you can create your own style.
 But if you want to be more fashion-forward, learning about the most common fashion styles and how to dress up for each style is beneficial.

-1. Artsy or Arty
+3. Artsy or Arty Fashion Styles

 From the name itself, the artsy fashion style embodies art, which is creativity, so it doesn’t usually conform to standards and follow any rules.
-Meaning, there is a lot of experimentation in clothing and accessory colors and designs.
+Meaning, that there is a lot of experimentation in clothing and accessory colors and designs.

 You can mix and match tops, bottoms, hats, scarves, bags, and other items with bright colors, colorful and/or bold designs, and elaborate prints.
 You can pick items with unique or weird shapes and silhouettes to slay this style.
 Handcrafted pieces are also great items to include in your wardrobe.